My Dashboard

 • Can I register to volunteer with my friends?

 Of course!
-Email Ride@BellRinger.org after all of you have registered to volunteer and we will ensure that you are all located together.
+Email Ride@BellRinger.org after everyone has registered to volunteer and we will ensure that you are all located together.

 • Do volunteers have a minimum fundraising commitment?

-Volunteers do not have a fundraising commitment, but they are able to fundraise just like Riders if they choose to do so.
+While volunteers do not have a fundraising commitment, they are encouraged to fundraise just like Riders and Virtual Riders if they choose to do so.
 Each volunteer will have a Volunteer Profile and a Volunteer Dashboard that they can use to fundraise.

 • What is a team?